The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Implemented AbinitioD A equations

-This expression for the AbinitioD$\Gamma$A self-energy is depicted diagrammatically in Fig. \ref{fig:eom}.
-In the following we will introduce all quantities necessary for the evaluation of $\Sigma_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ in Eq.~\eqref{eq:eom_final_imp} and discuss how these are calculated.
+This expression for the AbinitioD$\Gamma$A self-energy is depicted diagrammatically in Fig.~\ref{fig:eom}.
+In the following we will introduce all quantities necessary for the evaluation of $\Sigma_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ in Eq.~\eqref{eq:eom_final_imp} and discuss how they are calculated.
 In particular, the non-local three-leg vertices $\gamma^{\cvec{q}\nu}$ and $\eta^{\cvec{q}\nu}$ are obtained in D$\Gamma$A from the local irreducible vertex through the Bethe-Salpeter ladder.
-A detailed derivation can be found in Ref. \cite{galler_adga_2017}, while further algorithmic details, e.g., how frequency- and orbital summations can be cast into an efficient matrix form, will be given in Section \ref{detail}.
+A brief description is given below, while a detailed derivation can be found in Ref. \cite{Galler2017}.

 \paragraph*{One-particle Green's function} The one-particle Green's function $G^{\cvec{k}-\cvec{q}}$ appearing in the last three terms in Eq.~\eqref{eq:eom_final_imp} is the lattice Green's function, given by